 (7) The operator of an aquatic facility, or each operator if there is more than one, must ensure that the facility or water body (which ever is relevant) remains closed while a closure order is in force in respect of the facility or water body.

-(8) A closure order given or confirmed by the EDPH remains in force until —
+(8) A closure order given or confirmed by the Chief Health Officer remains in force until —

-(a) the EDPH is satisfied that the grounds for giving the order have ceased or been remedied; and
+(a) the Chief Health Officer is satisfied that the grounds for giving the order have ceased or been remedied; and

 (b) where relevant — the measures required to be taken have been taken; and

-(c) the EDPH directs that the closure order cease to be in force (which may be given or confirmed in writing).
+(c) the Chief Health Officer directs that the closure order cease to be in force (which may be given or confirmed in writing).

 (9) The measures referred to in subregulation (8)(b) are those required to be taken by the closure order (if any) and the improvement order, if the closure order was issued, at least in part, because of a failure to comply with an improvement order.

+[Regulation 23 amended: Gazette 10 Jan 2017 p.
+259 and 260.]

 Part 4 — General provisions

 Division 1 — Hygiene and use of facilities